8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 3. In this step, you'll be binding your user account to the `cluster-admin` role.

     Anthos Service Mesh requires [role-based access control (RBAC)](http://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) rules.
-The RBAC mechanism regulates access to Kubernetes objects in your cluster or in a specific Namespace of your cluster based on the users' roles.
+The RBAC mechanism regulates access to Kubernetes objects in your cluster or in a specific namespace of your cluster based on the users' roles.
 (Note that Kubernetes RBAC is enabled by default.)

     - Provide admin permissions to your user account with Kubernetes' `kubectl create clusterrolebinding` [command](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) with a custom binding name (for example, `cluster-admin-binding`):